RLOpenCatalyst/Service_Workbench_Templates/RStudio/README.md

 # RStudio with Application Load Balancer on AWS Service Workbench
+#### Note: RStudio with Application Load Balancer will be referred as RStudio v2
   ![image](https://user-images.githubusercontent.com/73109773/119454257-fbd76800-bd55-11eb-8292-cb2533e549a0.png)

 RStudio on Service Workbench is a comprehensive solution with an Application Load Balancer (ALB), while launched through SWB